 Step 9 – Deceased Estate Administration Guide

-This step explains everything you need to know to help determine if dependent spouse and/or children are in a difficult financial situation and need support, and what types of allowances are available.
+This step explains everything you need to know to help determine if dependent spouse and/or children are in a difficult financial situation and may need support, and what types of bereavement allowances and bereavement support payments are available.

 OverviewThe loss of a loved one is a difficult time.
 Especially where a spouse and/or child(ren) were financially dependent on the deceased person, the situation can feel even more overwhelming.
 The Australian Government provides several support services that may apply.
 You as the Executor, Administrator or Next of Kin should consider if:

 - any dependants (spouse and/or children) require financial support;

 - financial allowances may be needed to cover costs associated with the Deceased Estate administration;